Hi, welcome to my website. Take a peek and let me know what you think.

 This site is intended to be an online collection of useful items, notes and memories.
 I wanted a place where I could store significant bits and pieces of my world and share them with folks.

 Some articles in the blog itself are intended to explain or document interesting things that I’ve done or encountered.
-The photo gallery is the centerpiece of that world.

 Any interesting tools or information that I want to be able to quickly get at no matter where I am are also documented here also with the hope that they may be useful to others out there but primarily to jog *my* memory.